zxmmxzzxmmxz/RIVA/README.md

     Medicine lookup

-        RIVA comes with an medicine lookup module.
+        RIVA comes with a medicine lookup module.
 The module provides a user a tool to find the drug description of any Medicine based on its labeled SSN number.
 The data of the medicine is pulled from MDA official website.